Ramotion/direct-select-android/README.md

 </dependency>
 ```
 ## Basic usage
-Basic usage assume simple configuration through xml layout without writing a program code, but that doesn't provide possibility to create cells with custom content layout for your lists and pickers.
+Basic usage assumes a simple configuration through xml layout without writing program code, but this doesn't provide the possibility to create cells with custom content layout for your lists and pickers.
 So, all you need is two elements in your layout:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>